Umami Pot

 Snow Peas Tamago-Toji (simmered with Japanese-style scrambled eggs)

-If snow peas are not available, you can substitute them with green peas, which are also rich in glutamic acid.
+If snow peas are not available, you can substitute them with green peas, which are also high in glutamic acid.
 In this case, since green pea pods are tough and inedible, be sure to use only the peas themselves.

 Optional additions